caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 #### Constructors

 The above example will have an implicit parameterless constructor inserted by the compiler, with the same access level as the class itself.
 We can however define any number of constructors explicitly, as long as they have different parameter signatures.
-A constructor's name is the same as the class name.
+A constructor's name is the same as the class name, and its return type is implicit.
+If any constructors are explicitly defined, the implicit parameterless constructor is not created.

 ```
 namespace MyExample
 {
     public class Egg
     {
-        double _length;
+        double readonly _length;
-        double _width;
+        double readonly _width;

         public Egg(double size)
         {